open-contracting/standard/docs/guidance/map/extensions.md

 Extensions are applied by adding their URLs to the `extensions` array in the release package or record package.
 You can discover extensions, read their documentation and find the URL to add using the [Extension Explorer](https://extensions.open-contracting.org/en/).

-This version of OCDS uses these specific versions of extensions:
+This version of OCDS uses these specific versions of the following extensions:

 ```eval_rst
  .. extensionexplorerlinklist::